 - Ultraviolet light (UVA & UVB), at wavelength 280nm – 400nm for example, can harm and prematurely age skin and even cause skin melanomas and worsen skin conditions.
 It can also sterilise the skin of bacteria, not to mention helps us to produce vitamin D and perhaps other healthy hormones.

 - Pure blue light at a wavelength of 415 nm can kill a range of bacteria including Propionibacterium Acnes, the main microorganism linked to acne.
-While not beneficial for skin health directly, blue light doesn’t harm us like excess ultraviolet will and has been used successfully for years by dermatologists and patients looking for a solution to acne, although we do not recommend it for any type of skin treatment, especially on the face.
+While not beneficial for skin health directly, blue light doesn’t harm us like excess ultraviolet will.
+It is used by some dermatologists and patients looking for a solution to acne, although we do not recommend it for any type of skin treatment, especially on the face.
 Blue light is linked directly to eye damage, but also potential DNA damage in cells anywhere on the body.

 - Red light at 620nm and 670nm is also proven to kill a wide range of bacteria, again including Propionibacterium acnes, however the key difference over blue light is that red light is directly beneficial for our own skin health, soothing inflammation and helping with energy generation and oxidative metabolism.
 Essentially it harms acne bacteria while protecting our skin at the same time.

-How does blue light kill the acne-causing bacteria?
+How does red light kill the acne-causing bacteria?

 Acne causing bacteria have a weak link in their metabolism – a chemical called porphyrin.

-This naturally produced chemical is sensitive to blue and other visible light, which energises it, sending it on a destructive path around the bacteria cell.
+This naturally produced chemical is sensitive to blue, red and other visible light, which energises it, sending it on a destructive path around the bacteria cell.

 This activated porphyrin ultimately kills the bacteria (by creating singlet oxygen which combines with cell parts – destroying them), without harming the skin.